 With built-in anti-aliasing technology for font smoothing onscreen, Mac OS X eliminates the need to use extra applications such as ATM Light.
-However, if you use Classic applications with PostScript fonts, you'll need to install ATM Light version 4.6.2 or later.
-This application is a free download from Adobe at www.adobe.com/support/downloads.
-If you run Adobe Photoshop in Classic, you don't need ATM Light, because Photoshop 5.5 and later versions handle their own font rendering.
+However, if you use Classic applications with PostScript fonts, you'll need to install ATM Light version 4.6.2 or later (a free download from Adobe at www.adobe.com/support/downloads).
+If you use Adobe Photoshop in Classic, you don't need ATM Light, because Photoshop 5.5 and later versions handle their own font rendering.

-Font folder hierarchies
+Font folder priorities

-Mac OS X uses font folder hierarchies to determine which fonts to use.
+Mac OS X uses font folder priorities to determine which fonts to use.
 For example, if you have a PostScript version of Helvetica installed in the Classic Fonts folder (<startup volume>/System Folder/Fonts), it will work fine for Classic applications.
-But for Mac OS X applications, the system will use the Helvetica font located in /System/Library/Fonts-a higher-priority folder for Mac OS X. As a result, you could wind up using two different versions of Helvetica if you are running both QuarkXPress in Classic and Adobe Illustrator in Mac OS X, for example.
+But for Mac OS X applications, the system will use the Helvetica font located in /System/Library/ Fonts-a higher-priority folder for Mac OS X. As a result, you could wind up using two different versions of Helvetica if you are using both QuarkXPress in Classic and Adobe Illustrator in Mac OS X, for example.
+If you have a project that will be used in both Classic and Mac OS X environments, and you would like a font to be consistent across both environments, place the font you want to use in the Classic Fonts folder.

-To avoid this problem, be sure there are no font name duplicates between fonts in your Classic Fonts folder and fonts in higher-priority folders such as /System /Library/Fonts.
+To avoid any problems, be sure there are no font name duplicates between fonts in your Classic Fonts folder and fonts in higher-priority folders such as /System/Library/ Fonts.
 (See Appendix D for information about folder priorities.)